bjzelvelder/GABBI/README.md

     -g MFP -p 0 \
     -t 80
 ```
-> This command will clean alignments, split core and flanking regions and run gene trees with IQ-TREE using ModelFinder to select the best fitted evolutionary model.
-To run a concatenated analysis, run the same command, replacing ```-g MFP -p 0``` by, for example, ```-s MFP+MERGE``` (if you want to chose the minimum percentage of taxa required to keep a marker interactively) or ```-s MFP+MERGE -p 70``` (for the typically utilised threshold of 70% spp.)
+> This command performs alignment cleaning, splits core and flanking regions, and infers gene trees with IQ-TREE using ModelFinder for substitution model selection.
+To run a concatenated analysis, replace ```-g MFP -p 0``` with, for example, ```-s MFP+MERGE``` (to select the minimum percentage of taxa required to keep a marker interactively) or ```-s MFP+MERGE -p 70``` (to apply the commonly used threshold of 70% taxon completeness).
+Running this command after the completion of gene trees will **not** overwrite or delete them.

 ---
 # Detailed options